 During 2013, we issued approximately US\$475.76 million aggregate principal amount of debt securities in three separate transactions.
-On May 3, 2013, we issued US\$200 million aggregate principal amount of May 2018 Senior Secured Notes that bear interest at a rate of 13.25% per annum.
+On May 3, 2013, we issued US\$200 million aggregate principal amount of May 2018 Senior Secured Notes that bore interest at a rate of 13.25% per annum.
 On September 19, 2013 we issued the Convertible Note in the aggregate principal amount of approximately US\$75.76 million together with 12,000,000 common shares for aggregate proceeds to us of approximately US\$106 million.
-The Convertible Note bears interest at a rate of 5% per annum.
+The Convertible Note bore interest at a rate of 5% per annum.
 On December 6, 2013, we issued US\$200 million aggregate principal amount of June 2019 Senior Secured Notes that bear interest at a rate of 13% per annum.
 On November 21, 2014, we redeemed the Convertible Note in full.
 The total cash redemption amount (including the principal, accrued interest up to and including November 21, 2014 and loss on extinguishment of debt amounted to US\$86.27 million.
 On December 28, 2015, our subsidiary, Xinyuan (China) Real Estate, Ltd. issued US\$154 million aggregate principal amount of First Tranche Bonds that bear interest at a rate of 7.5% per annum.
-On January 27, 2016, Xinyuan (China) Real Estate, Ltd. issued the Second Tranche Bonds that bear interest at a rate of 7.47% per annum.
-On March 14, 2016, Xinyuan (China) Real Estate, Ltd. issued that bear interest at a rate of 7.09% per annum.
-Upon the third anniversary of the issuance of each tranche of bonds, Xinyuan (China) Real Estate, Ltd may increase the applicable coupon rate and the holders have the right within a specified time period to require the company to repurchase the bonds following the company's announcement of whether it intends to increase the interest rate.
+On January 27, 2016, Xinyuan (China) Real Estate, Ltd. issued US\$107 million aggregate principal amount of Second Tranche Bonds that bear interest at a rate of 7.47% per annum.
+On March 14, 2016, Xinyuan (China) Real Estate, Ltd. issued US\$77 million aggregate principal amount of Third Tranche Bonds that bear interest at a rate of 7.09% per annum.
+Upon the third anniversary of the issuance of each tranche of bonds, Xinyuan (China) Real Estate, Ltd may adjust the applicable coupon rate and the holders have the right within a specified time period to require the company to repurchase the bonds following the company's announcement of whether it intends to increase the interest rate.
+On August 15, 2016, Xinyuan (China) Real Estate, Ltd. issued US\$216 million (RMB1.5 billion) aggregate principal amount of the New Tranche of Onshore Corporate Bond that bear 7.5% per annum.
+Upon the first anniversary of the issuance of the New Tranche, Xinyuan (China) Real Estate Ltd may adjust the applicable coupon rate and the holders have the right within a specified time period to require the Company to repurchase the bonds following the Company's announcement of whether it intends to adjust the interest rate.
+On August 30, 2016, we issued US\$300 million aggregate principal amount of August 2019 Senior Secured Notes that bear interest at a rate of 8.125% per annum.
+On October 18, 2016, we redeemed an aggregate principal amount of US\$183,000,000 of all outstanding May 2018 Senior Secured Notes at the redemption price equal to 106.625% of the principal amount thereof, being US\$195,123,750, plus accrued and unpaid interest of US\$11,113,590 to October 18, 2016.
+The total redemption price paid by the Company on October 18, 2016 was US\$206,237,340.
+The Company funded the redemption using the proceeds from the offering of its August 2019 Senior Secured Notes.
+On February 28, 2017, we issued US\$300 million aggregate principal amount of February 2021 Senior Secured Notes that bear interest at a rate of 7.75% per annum.